Building Preview Handlers

 If the preview handler's window currently exists, return the HWND of that window and S_OK.
 If the window does not exist, return E_FAIL.

 If the previewer is in the process of rendering, use the IPreviewHandler::SetWindow method to change the parent of the previewer.
-Also change the region in which the previewer is rendering.
+Also change the area in which the previewer is rendering.

-Resize your preview so that it only renders in the region described by this method's prc.
+Resize your preview so that it only renders in the area described by this method's prc.

-If the previewer is in the process of rendering, change the region in which your previewer renders.
+If the previewer is in the process of rendering, change the area in which your previewer renders.

 This is where the real work is done.
 Since a preview is dynamic, the preview content should only be loaded when it is needed.
 Do not load content in the initialization.